-Update July 2013: The Virginia Dominguez lecture discussed below was published as Comfort Zones and Their Dangers: Who Are We?
+Update: The Virginia Dominguez lecture discussed below was published as Comfort Zones and Their Dangers: Who Are We?
 Qui Sommes-Nous?
-Interestingly, to my knowledge it is not open access, nor has it been discussed in the anthropology blogosphere, which is telling for an address that really tried to push the members of the American Anthropological Association out of their comfort zones.
+Interestingly, the article is not open access, nor has it been discussed in the anthropology blogosphere, which is telling for an address that really tried to push the members of the American Anthropological Association out of their comfort zones.
 See Public Anthropology and Bill Gates: We Cannot Abandon Humanity.

 The annual meetings of the American Anthropological Association in Montreal 2011 set an attendance record, on top of a previous attendance record at the AAA meetings in New Orleans 2010.
 Almost all anthropologists have gripes with the AAA and the AAA meetings, but let’s pause for a moment and agree there must be something positive going on in anthropology.

 For the presidential address, outgoing AAA president Virginia Dominguez did celebrate these signs of growth, but she deliberately framed her address as more provocative than previous presidential talks.
 The address pushed anthropologists into “zones of discomfort,” challenging anthropology, and particularly the AAA membership, to step outside what can sometimes be comfortable anthropological refuges.

 I interpret the three main portions of Dominguez’s address as a challenge to anthropology to be better, to be stronger, and to be bigger.
 I elaborate on each point below–hopefully remaining faithful to Dominguez’s intent, but drawing in other resources and connections as appropriate–and then concluding with suggestions toward those challenges.